Dan12-a/spoken_multi_handwritten_digit_recogniztion/README.md

 ![Screenshot 2024-04-18 105118](https://github.com/Dan12-a/spoken_multi_handwritten_digit_recogniztion/assets/119096073/010e3d8d-16e1-41d8-9ea8-846697e2386c)

 ## Multiple Handwritten Digit Recognition with speak
 This project demonstrates Multiple handwritten digit recognition using a convolutional neural network (CNN) trained on the MNIST dataset.
-The user can draw a digit on the canvas provided by the tkinter GUI, and the model predicts the handwritten digit, displaying it on the GUI and speaking the prediction aloud using text-to-speech functionality.
+The user can draw a digit or load the digit on the canvas provided by the tkinter GUI, and the model predicts the handwritten digit, displaying it on the GUI and speaking the prediction aloud using text-to-speech functionality and can save the image and can select the color to draw.

 ## Requirements
 Python 3.x